 - Room Assignments

 Room assignments are made by the Office of the Registrar and space is limited.
 Room assignment are confirmed by the scheduling office two weeks before classes begin.
 Once confirmed, you will be receive notification of your room assignment.
-Room information is also viewable in ISIS.
+Room information is also viewable in SIS.
 For questions about room assignments, please contact Natalie Hicks.If you require an additional room during the semester for breakout or review sessions, please send the following information to Natalie Hicks: Day, time, number of seats needed, and AV needs.

 - Office Hours